 Raman gain is optical gain (amplification) arising from stimulated Raman scattering.
 It can occur in transparent solid media (e.g. optical fibers), liquids and gases under the influence of intense pump light, and is used in Raman amplifiers and Raman lasers.
-Its magnitude depends on the optical frequency offset between pump and signal wave, to some smaller extent on the pump wavelength, and on material properties.
-Compared with laser gain e.g. in rare-earth-doped gain media, Raman gain requires higher pump intensities and/or longer interaction lengths, has substantially different saturation characteristics, and a gain spectrum which depends on the wavelength of the pump light.
+Its magnitude depends on the optical frequency offset (in the terahertz region) between pump and signal wave, to some smaller extent on the pump wavelength, and on material properties.
+Compared with laser gain e.g. in rare-earth-doped laser gain media, Raman gain requires higher pump intensities and/or longer interaction lengths, has substantially different saturation characteristics, and a gain spectrum which depends on the wavelength of the pump light.

-The interaction between some narrow-band pump wave and a Stokes-shifted wave (with a lower optical frequency) via stimulated Raman scattering can be described with the following coupled differential equations:
+The quasi-continuous interaction between some narrow-band pump wave and a Stokes-shifted wave (with a lower optical frequency) via stimulated Raman scattering can be described with the following coupled differential equations:

 The equations show that the Stokes waves experiences a local gain coefficient gR Ip, whereas the pump wave loses some more energy than is transferred to the Stokes wave.
 This is because one pump photon is converted into one Stokes photon (with lower energy) and a phonon.
 The phonon energy corresponds to the difference of photon energies.
-This lost optical energy is converted into heat.
+This lost optical energy is effectively converted into heat.

 The Raman gain coefficient depends mainly on the difference in optical frequencies, but also to some extent on the pump frequency and the polarization directions.
-Figure 1 shows the Raman gain for silica as a function of the frequency difference, assuming equal linear polarizations of both beams.
+Figure 2 shows the Raman gain for fused silica as a function of the frequency difference, assuming equal linear polarizations of both beams.
 There is a maximum Raman gain for a frequency offset of 13.2 THz.
 For example, a pump wave at 1064 nm leads to the largest Raman gain at a signal wavelength of 1116 nm.
 The peaks in the Raman spectrum correspond to certain vibration modes of the silica structure.

 The modeling of stimulated Raman scattering for broadband beams and particularly for ultrashort pulses is significantly more involved.
 It can be based on, e.g., a Raman response function h(t), describing the delayed temporal response of the nonlinear polarization to the electric field [2, 4, 6].